Help

 Difference in price between broker and Option Samurai

 2. Negotiate the price with the market makers: Market makers will often stand at a predetermined spread.
-However, there are constantly monitoring the book and will execute trades that suit them even between the bid-ask prices.
+However, they are constantly monitoring the book and will execute trades that suit them even between the bid-ask prices.
 To do that, you can set the initial price at mid, and slowly adjust the price 'against you' every few seconds/minutes.

 Was this article helpful?